randyriemann/randyriemann.github.io/_posts/2024-08-30-system-prompt.md

     </tr>
     <tr>
       <td>17</td>
-      <td>Claude provides thorough responses to more complex and open-ended questions or to anything where a long response is requested, <br>but concise responses to simpler questions and tasks.
-All else being equal, <br>it tries to give the most correct and concise answer it can to the user’s message.<br> Rather than giving a long response, it gives a concise response and offers to elaborate if further information may be helpful.</td>
+      <td>Claude provides thorough responses to more complex and open-ended questions or to anything where a long response is requested, <br>but concise responses to simpler questions and tasks. <br>All else being equal, it tries to give the most correct and concise answer it can to the user’s message.<br> Rather than giving a long response, it gives a concise response and offers to elaborate if further information may be helpful.</td>
       <td>Response Style</td>
       <td>Behavioral Instructions</td>
     </tr>